Alfie Vaeluaga: Premiership & French club career

-Recent career
+End of playing career

 Having failed to help La Rochelle go up at the first attempt, Alfie returned to England to sign for Premiership new boys London Welsh who had qualified for the league in the first time in the club's history.
 Alfie's did not have a good season for Welsh who were relegated from the 2012-13 Premiership despite being fairly competitive (they actually had as may wins as 11th placed Worcester Warriors but had more defeats and did badly in acquiring bonus points) and he was not a first team regular only starting 4 league games.
 Alfie left at the end of the season to re-join his first English club, Rotherham Titans, who were playing in the 2013–14 RFU Championship stating that he was delighted to return to the club "where he had the happiest time of his career".
+During Vaeluaga's spell at London Welsh, he recorded the fourth highest bench press weightlift of any rugby player in the world at 210 kg.

-He had a run of games in the Titans squad and helped them to 4th place in the league and qualifying for the promotion playoffs.
+Playing for the Titans, Vaeluaga had a run of games in the Titans squad and helped them to 4th place in the league and qualifying for the promotion playoffs.
 He played in the two semi final matches against former club Bristol but was unable to prevent his team from losing both games, ending any dreams of taking the Championship title.

 During the summer of 2014 Alfie decided to leave Rotherham to pursue his coaching career, signing as a player-coach for ambitious Chinnor, plying their trade in National League 2 South.
 As expected of a man with international and top flight experience, Alfie had an excellent debut season at the Oxfordshire, helping the club to a sixth-placed finish in the league and being ranked in the top 10 try scorers with 16 tries.

+Post playing career

+Since his playing career, Vaeluaga became a personal fitness trainer in Newport, Wales.
+Vaeluaga is also a part of the legal action on behalf of 200 ex rugby players against the England Rugby Football Union due to brain injuries which occurred during their playing careers.